genovese/frplib/src/frplib/data/playground-help/statistics-builtins.md

 ## Utility Statistics
 + `Cases` :: creates a statistic from a dictionary with optional default value
++ `Bag` :: a statistic that extracts the counts of each component value as alternating values and counts, with values in ascending order
 + `top` :: condition that always returns true
 + `bottom` :: condition that always returns false